-- $AVG_j$ = Added-Value Growth (i.e., an indicator of whether the student met or exceeded their AVT for the test in question for growth record j). - $AVP_j$ = Added-Value Points (the points available to for demonstrating added-value growth for student growth record j; see Table 15). - $AVT_j$ = Added-Value Target (the score for student growth record j that represents meaningful and measurable growth towards proficiency). - CGPj = Conditional Growth Percentile (i.e., the conditional growth percentile used to set the AVT for growth record j; see Table 13 or Table 15). - ISPall = Index of Student Progress for All Students.
-ISPlow = Index of Student Progress for Students with Low Prior Achievement (i.e., the 20% of Students with the lowest prior achievement at the school). - $ISP{sch}$ = Index of Student Progress for the School (i.e., the composite index of $ISP{all}$ and $ISP{low}$ ).
+- AVG_j = Added-Value Growth (i.e., an indicator of whether the student met or exceeded their AVT for the test in question for growth record j). - AVP_j = Added-Value Points (the points available to for demonstrating added-value growth for student growth record j; see Table 15). - AVT_j = Added-Value Target (the score for student growth record j that represents meaningful and measurable growth towards proficiency). - CGP_j = Conditional Growth Percentile (i.e., the conditional growth percentile used to set the AVT for growth record j; see Table 13 or Table 15). - ISP{all} = Index of Student Progress for All Students.
+ISP{low} = Index of Student Progress for Students with Low Prior Achievement (i.e., the 20% of Students with the lowest prior achievement at the school) - ISP{sch} = Index of Student Progress for the School (i.e., the composite index of ISP{all} and ISP{low}).j = an index for the student growth record (from 1 to n{GR} , the number of growth records included in the indicator).

-- j = an index for the student growth record (from 1 to $n{GR}$ , the number of growth records included in the indicator). - $MAG_j$ = Median Annual Growth (i.e., an indicator of whether the student met or exceeded their MAT for the test in question for growth record j). - $MAT_j$ = Median Annual Target (the score for student growth record j that represents median annual growth; see Table 14). - PAB = Prior Achievement Band (from 1 to 6, with 1 being the lowest prior achievement; see Table 13). - $PrAVT_j = Proportion of Added-Value Target (i.e., the proportion of the distance between the MAT and the AVT at which the current-year VSS falls for growth record j, such that <math>PrAVT_j = \frac{VSS_j-MAT_j}{AVT_j-MAT_j}$ . - $PtAVP_j$ = Partial Added-Value Points (portion of $AVP_j$ available for exceeding the MAT but not meeting the AVT for student growth record j). - RP = Rating Points (the greater average of $RP_T$ and, $RP_P$ , and $ISP{sch}$ ).
+- MAG_j = Median Annual Growth (i.e., an indicator of whether the student met or exceeded their MAT for the test in question for growth record j). - MAT_j = Median Annual Target (the score for student growth record j that represents median annual growth; see Table 14). - PAB = Prior Achievement Band (from 1 to 6, with 1 being the lowest prior achievement; see Table 13). - $PrAVT_j = Proportion of Added-Value Target (i.e., the proportion of the distance between the MAT and the AVT at which the current-year VSS falls for growth record j, such that <math>PrAVT_j = \frac{VSS_j-MAT_j}{AVT_j-MAT_j}$. - $PtAVP_j = Partial \ Added-Value \ Points$ (portion of AVP_j available for exceeding the MAT but not meeting the AVT for student growth record j). - RP = Rating Points (the average of RP_T , RP_P , and ISP{sch}). - RP_P = Rating Points from Percentages; calculated based on the percentage of growth records at the school in which students meet or exceed the AVT. - RP_T = Rating Points from Targets; calculated based on individual student target attainment (i.e., the degree to which student scores meet or exceed their AVT and/or MAT for each growth record).

-$RP_P$ = Rating Points from Percentages; calculated based on the percentage of growth records at the school in which students meet or exceed the AVT. $RP_T$ = Rating Points from Targets; calculated based their AVT and/or MAT for each growth record). $VSS_j$ = Vertical Scale Score (i.e., the current-year SC READY score for student growth record j).
+VSS_j = Vertical Scale Score (i.e., the current-year SC READY score for student growth record j).